is celebrating his win by ... oh still being in the lab at midnight.

 University of Dundee

-Presenting data from an experiment that worked really well or gave some really surprising results – either at work or in a conference.
+Favourite thing to do in my job Presenting data from an experiment that worked really well or gave some really surprising results – either at work or in a conference.

 I use computer programs to try and predict individual genes in parasite cells that they absolutely need to live.
 Then I try and remove those genes from real living parasites and see if I’m right.